unlock-protocol/unlock/unlock-protocol-com/blog/austin-robey.md

 ---
-title: Welcome Austin Robey!
+title: Welcome Austin Robey to Unlock!
-subTitle: Growing thee team, to grow usage of the protocol!
+subTitle: Growing the team, to grow usage of the protocol!
 authorName: Amber Case
 publishDate: October 26, 2021
 description: We’re very excited to announce that Austin Robey is now Unlock’s Head of Growth!
 He’ll help us expand the use of our protocol within the indie music industry and beyond